 Study Design

 Systematic review with Bayesian network meta-analysis using the gemtc package in R for statistics7,8.
-A pre-specified protocolwas followed (PROSPERO 2017:CRD42017058231).
+A pre-specified protocolwas followed (PROSPERO 2017:CRD42017058231).(supplement_)

 Search Strategy and Selection Criteria

-A database search was conducted and July 2017.
+A database search was conducted in July 2017.
 The search strategy was developed in partnership with a library professional and included searches of the Cochrane Library Central Registry of Controlled Trials (1966-present), MEDLINE (1946-present), Embase (1974-present), and Web of Science (1900-present) (See supplementary material for MEDLINE strategy).
 Eligible trials designs included randomized clinical trials comparing at least two pain-relieving strategies for ROP eye exams conducted in preterm neonates.

 Study Selection and Data Extraction